Learn how to flock a Christmas tree super easily with snow flock! A budget friendly way to turn your Christmas decor into a winter wonderland!

 I wanted to flock all my outside real trees just to make it look like it really snowed!
 My hubby had to reign me in… I had to be satisfied with just my indoor decor but I am going to flock whatever I can!

 Disclosure: This post contains affiliate links from Amazon and/or Cricut.com.
 I receive a small commission at no cost to you when you make a purchase using my links (purple text)

 - SnoFlock – this has been the best purchase I’ve made in a long time!!

-- spray bottle or hose
+- spray bottle of water or hose

 - artificial greenery or tree